huxiaoliang/cfc-apps/hdfs/README.md

 root@hdfs-namenode-577116430-up5nw:/#
 ```

+# Access the HDFS service

-6. Then from spark of any other service, you could access the HDFS through the endpoint:
+From spark or any other service, you could access the HDFS through the endpoint:

 hdfs://hdfs-namenode:8020